 Report a Dead or Sick Bird to TWRA

-If you have seen a dead bird that appears to exhibit abnormal neurological symptoms, crusty or swollen eyes, or unusual growths please report the bird.
+If you have seen a dead bird or a sick bird that appears to exhibit abnormal neurological symptoms, crusty or swollen eyes, or unusual growths please report the bird.
 Community-based reporting is incredibly beneficial in helping us with the early detection of disease and bird health monitoring.
-Please fill out all fields (through the link below) including contact information, location, species, list of symptoms, and, if possible, a photo of the dead bird.
+Please fill out all fields (through the link below) including contact information, location, species, list of symptoms, and, if possible, a photo of the bird.

 The purpose of these reports is to help TWRA gauge disease and health issues that might affect Tennessee bird populations.
-All reports are reviewed by a biologist to evaluate the need to send the dead bird into a laboratory for further testing.
-If the reviewing TWRA biologist determines further testing is warranted and the contact information was included in the report, the biologist may contact the person who reported the dead bird for more information.
+All reports are reviewed by a biologist to evaluate the need to collect the sick or dead birds and send them into a laboratory for further testing.
+If the reviewing TWRA biologist determines further testing is warranted and the contact information was included in the report, the biologist may contact the person who reported the sick or dead bird for more information.
 Often, reports will not necessitate an onsite visit by TWRA and the data will mainly be used for disease tracking.
-If you are not contacted within 2 days of the report please discard the bird as recommended below to prevent further spread of the disease.
+If you report a dead bird and are not contacted within 2 days of the report, please discard the bird as recommended below to prevent further spread of the disease.

-TWRA recommendations if you find dead birds at feeders:
+TWRA recommendations for sick or dead birds at feeders:

-- Cease feeding birds for a few weeks and cover bird baths if dead birds are found.
+- Cease feeding birds for a few weeks and cover birdbaths.

 - Clean up any excess feed that has spilled or was placed onto the ground.